-You may think in order to purchase your own home, you need 20% for the down payment.
+You may think in order to purchase your own home, you need a large down payment.
 The good news is that there are loan programs that allow for the use of gift funds, down payment assistance, or other first-time buyer specialty programs to help you in achieving your goal of becoming a homeowner.
 Read on to see how you can afford your first home and move past the daunting down payment.

 State or local down payment assistance programs help make the dream of home ownership a reality for those who don’t have 20% to put down.
 Many of these programs reduce or eliminate the need for a down payment.
 They are often in the form of an interest-free, “silent” second mortgage that doesn’t need to be repaid until the house is sold, refinanced, or paid in full.